- “On the Mechanics of New-Keynesian Models,” with Peter Rupert, Journal of Monetary Economics, vol. 102, pages 53-69, 2019. (article)

 Courses I teach or have taught in the past few years

 - Macro and Housing.
-Second-year PhD macro topics course at London School of Economics.
+Second-year PhD macro topics course taught at the London School of Economics.
 The aim is to get students quickly to the frontier of research on the macroeconomic aspects of housing.
 The course covers three areas, focusing on the main research questions, tools, data, and some recent papers: i) housing and the business cycle, ii) tenure, mortgage, and portfolio choice, and iii) housing and monetary policy.

 Links to research centres I am affiliated with or frequently visit